spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/4d/processing-dmri-data/preprocessing.rst

 :Output files/folders:
    - ``mask_dmri_mean.nii.gz`` : An imagine containing a mask surrounding the spinal cord.

+This mask is what we will use to crop the data to only keep the cord.

 Cropping around the spinal cord using the mask
 ----------------------------------------------

-This mask is what we will use to crop the data to only keep the cord.
+First, we crop the original 4D dMRI image.

 .. code::